Information Technology and Research Computing

 Modern research relies heavily on information technology.
 CSHL offers robust access to both standard technology resources and advanced computational services to meet the needs of the innovative research programs.
 At CSHL, we provide reliable, high-speed connectivity across campus as well as high performance computing and data storage, housed within a state-of-the-art 3,000 square foot data center on campus.

-CSHL data storage consists of enterprise-grade equipment, primarily from IBM and Isilon (EMC).
-Scientific data storage, currently well in excess of 5 Petabytes (PB), is expected to grow significantly over the coming years: our platforms that are scalable to many PB.
+CSHL data storage consists of enterprise-grade equipment, primarily from DDN.
+Scientific data storage, currently well in excess of 10 Petabytes (PB), is expected to grow significantly over the coming years: our platforms that are scalable to many PB.

-The Lab also offers an IBM Scale Out Network Attached Storage (SONAS) platform which provides general-purpose data storage, with the added benefit of also supporting the extreme performance requirements of an HPC environment.
-The SONAS platform is fully backed up, with automated replication of data between the primary and secondary data centers.
-As a modular, flexible system, SONAS can easily be enhanced to provide even higher performance and expanded to achieve vast storage capacity.
+The Lab also offers an IBM Spectrum Scale based platform which provides general-purpose data storage, with the added benefit of also supporting the extreme performance requirements of an HPC environment.
+The platform is fully backed up, with automated replication of data between the primary and secondary data centers.
+As a modular, flexible system, it can easily be enhanced to provide even higher performance and expanded to achieve vast storage capacity.